PyvesB/eclipse-planet-themes/README.md

 Alternatively, use the following update site: `https://raw.githubusercontent.com/PyvesB/eclipse-planet-themes/updatesite`

+Once installed, open Eclipse's preferences, navigate to `General` -> `Appearance` and select the planet of your choice in the `Theme` dropdown.
+Restart Eclipse and enjoy your new theme!

 ## :star: Support and feedback

 Building themes is hard work.
 Something isn't to your taste?
 Thought of a cool idea?
 Found a problem or need some help?
 Simply open an [**issue**](https://github.com/PyvesB/eclipse-planet-themes/issues)!